The Impact of Energy Prices on High-Yield Bond Funds

 Few asset classes have been as directly affected by the energy market as high-yield bonds.
 High-yield bond funds returned a paltry 1.1% on average in 2014, the category's worst year since 2008, thanks to a rough second half.
 As shown in the table below, most high-yield bond funds declined in the second half of 2014, wiping out gains from the earlier part of the year.
 Interestingly, while BB rated bonds generally held up better than lower-quality fare in 2014--not surprising given that these bonds have stronger credit metrics and are also more sensitive to changes in broad market bond yields, which fell during the year--there was a wide dispersion of returns by sector, with energy sharply lagging the rest of the market.
 The category declined 3.6% during the last six months of 2014, with a 13% decline in the high-yield energy sector driving losses.

-Sumit Desai, CFA does not own shares in any of the securities mentioned above.
+Sumit Desai, CFA does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.